 If you are working from your home, get something like a beanie and a magazine or book rack.
-Whenever you feel stress, you can always sit back on the beanie and read a book or a magazine.
+And whenever you feel stress or you need a rest, you can always sit back on the beanie and read a book or a magazine.

 8. Segment your workstation with a different purpose

 By now, you should know that different types of environment can affect us differently.
 Hence, we can make use of this to create a workplace for different purposes.

 Our brains love habits and will try to associate certain characteristics with different places.
 For example, when we get into our bedroom, our brain knows that it is time to sleep.
 And when we get to your workstation, your brains know that you are ready to work.

 Every morning when I sit in front of my computer after breakfast, my brain knows that I’m ready to write articles.

 And if your workspace is big enough to accommodate 2 desks, you can use each desk for different purposes, such as one desk for writing content, and the other for marketing works like updating Facebook and schedule posts for Twitter.

 You can also apply this technique to different devices that you used each day.